voxpupuli/puppet-download_file/README.md

 #####`proxy_password`
 The optional http proxy password to use when downloading the file. `proxy_address` and `proxy_user` must be specified or this has no effect.
 By default this value accepts secure strings.
-A secure string is (unfortunately) tied to the machine that it is ued for.
+A secure string is (unfortunately) tied to the machine that it is used for.
 To generate a secure string for a given machine, users should run the following powershell command on that machine (replacing PASSWORD with the desired password):